maunobo/lmm/README.md

 This is a group project of team Mumbai, part of the curriculum in the Computer Science MSc in the University of Birmingham.

-This projects idea was to build an instant messaging service where each user can create chat rooms for group chatting or one-to-one chatting.
+This projects idea was to build an instant messaging service where each user can create chat rooms for group or one-to-one chatting, with technologies that we have learnt during the course.
+Thus, Java is mainly used with PostgreSQL.

 The application is based on a three-tier-architecture, with Java being used for the whole app.
 For the front end Java Swing is used, with Java in the back end and PostgreSQL in the Data layer.
 JDBC driver for the PostgreSQL, custom protocol for communication.